The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 Your standard damage filler spell that you should aim to cast whenever possible, Glare does 310p per cast and has a 1.5s cast time assuming base recast of 2.5s.
 This allows you to weave one oGCD per hardcasted Glare without clipping your next GCD.
 At lower levels, “Stone” variants will be your filler spell.

+### Glare IV

+When you press presence of mind after level 92 you get the ability to use three Glare IVs over the next 30 seconds.
+It is an instant cast damage GCD that does 640 potency to the first target with 40% damage to the surrounding enemies.
+It is not a gain or a loss to use them during presence of mind outside of thinking about other people's buffs.

 ### **Dia**

 An instant cast DoT spell that deals 65p upfront and then ticks for 30s, dealing 65p per tick for a total of 715p if allowed to run its full duration.
 As this is a gain over your standard Glare filler, this DoT should be maintained on the boss at all times, unless it is about to die in less than 15s.
 This also applies if the boss is about to disappear, as DoTs do not tick on untargetable bosses for the vast majority of cases.
 At lower levels, “Aero” variants will be your DoT spell.